-18.4.1 Transmission (Modes 1, 2
+18.4.1 Transmission

-and 3)
+(Modes 1, 2 and 3)

-To initiate a transmission, write to SCON register, set the SM0 and SM1 bits according to Table 124, and set the ninth bit by writing to TB8 bit.
-Then, writing the Byte to be transmitted to SBUF register starts the transmission.
+To initiate a transmission, write to SCON register, setting SM0 and SM1 Bits according to Table 89, and setting the ninth bit by writing to TB8 bit.
+Then, writing the byte to be transmitted to SBUF register starts the transmission.